The 2017 Summer Arts Institute Application is Open!

 - Regular admissions: March 1, 2017

-Complete applications received after the Regular admissions deadline will be reviewed on a rolling basis until all positions in the program are filled.
+Complete applications received after the Regular admissions deadline will be reviewed on a rolling basis until all program openings are filled.

 Notification of Admissions Decision

-Once an application is complete, the applicant will be notified of his or her admissions decision approximately one month after the stated deadline.
+Once an application is complete, the applicant will be notified of our admissions decision approximately one month after the stated deadline.

 Once an offer of admission is accepted, a $500 deposit is due one week after notifications are sent.
 The tuition balance is due two weeks after that.
 Students who apply for financial aid will receive notification of their award amount, if any, with their admissions decision.